Skip to main content

 What Participation Looks Like

-Phase 3 trials for Leukemia typically enroll several hundred to several thousand participants across multiple sites.
+Phase 3 trials for Acute Myeloid Leukemia typically enroll several hundred to several thousand participants across multiple sites.
 Participation involves a screening visit to confirm eligibility, randomization to either the investigational treatment or a comparator (often the current standard of care), regular study visits over months or years, and follow-up after the active treatment period.
 The protocols, time commitments, and visit schedules differ from trial to trial — read the per-trial page for the specifics before discussing participation with your doctor.

 Each trial begins with informed consent and a screening visit, where the study team confirms eligibility against the inclusion and exclusion criteria.
 Randomization assigns participants to either the investigational treatment or a comparator.
 Standard-of-care portions of the protocol are typically billed to insurance; trial-specific procedures (extra imaging, biopsies, lab draws beyond standard care) are usually covered by the sponsor.
 Read each trial\'s detailed page for its specific time commitment and visit schedule.

-Authoritative Resources for Leukemia Trials
+Authoritative Resources for Acute Myeloid Leukemia Trials

 Verify any individual trial directly on ClinicalTrials.gov.
 For the federal context on how Phase 3 results feed into approval decisions, see the FDA drug approval process.
 For oncology-specific trial resources, the National Cancer Institute publishes patient-oriented overviews.
 For trials registered outside the U.S., the WHO ICTRP aggregates registries from around the world.